acjminer/Karlsen-transaction-report-Web/README.md

 # Karlsen Transaction Report

-Generates a CSV file for all your Kaspa transactions.
+Generates a CSV file for all your Karlsen transactions.

 ## Want to just get to generating your report?